 In order to plead not guilty to a traffic ticket (which is highly advised), simply sign one’s name at the bottom of Section B and check the box requesting a supporting deposition (if one was not issued one with the ticket).

-Afterward, scan it or make a copy of the NY speeding ticket for recordkeeping purposes and mail the original to the court.
+Scan or make a copy of the NY speeding ticket for record keeping purposes and mail the original to the court.
+This is important in case your ticket gets lost in the mail or the court misplaces the ticket.

 Read More: Do you have to respond to a NY traffic ticket within 48 hours?